eBrute/wonitor/readme.md

 ## Troubleshooting
 If something does not work as expected, try **troubleshooting.php**.
 It tests for some common errors and will give advice on how to fix them.

+If you don't seem to get any data from your game server, you can try to enable logging in **config.php**.
+This will create **data/logfile.txt**, which will contain a dump of everything that is send to **update.php**.
+It allows you to see, whether or not you recieve any data from your game server and which data is send, including the pre-hashed serverId.
+Please be aware that the logfile is publically accessible (unless you manually restricted access to it), so don't forget so disable logging after you are done.
+Disabling logging will also delete the logfile.

 ## Feedback
 Need something added?
 Head to <br />